UniversityOfSaskatchewanCMPT371/term-project-fall2019-team-2/documents/ID5/README.md

 ## Risk Report

+[This](https://github.com/UniversityOfSaskatchewanCMPT371/term-project-fall2019-team-2/blob/ID5/documents/ID5/Risk%20Analysis.pdf) is our final risk report.
+It reflects on previous risks as well as risks as risks faced for this deliverable.

 ## Reviews Conducted
 Every member of the group underwent a formal review throughout the course of the semester:<br/>